andrewGhazi/malacoda/README.md

-More sophisticated analyses that use annotations to create informative priors for higher sensitivity are described in the MPRA Analysis vignette.
-Other features like annotation checking and traditional NHST analysis are explained in the vignette.
+More sophisticated analyses that use annotations to create informative priors for higher sensitivity are described in the MPRA Analysis vignette accessible with `vignette('mpra_vignette', package = 'malacoda')`.
+Other features like annotation checking and traditional NHST analysis are also explained in the vignette.
 Most major functions like `fit_cond_prior` have extensive help documentation that should help elucidate how to use them.

 ## Installation